adampdxdotcom/subfloor/README.md

 ![Subfloor Dashboard](placeholder-dashboard.png)

 > A comprehensive, full-stack web application designed as a management tool for small contracting businesses, such as flooring installers.
-Subfloor provides a single, centralized platform to track the entire lifecycle of a job, from initial customer inquiry to final completion and payment.
+Subfloor provides a single, centralized platform to track the entire lifecycle of a job, from initial customer inquiry to final completion.

 ## About The Project

+Subfloor is one-hundred percent written by Google Gemini 2.5 and 3.0.
+The project was started in late October of 2025.
+I am not a coder, but I know enough to coax a viable product from Gemini.
+Although AI wrote the code, I designed every aspect of the project.
+And to be clear, there is no AI used in the program itself.
+The images in the demo app are from Nano Banana and Sora 2.

+The program was designed to tackle some basic job tracking, sample checkouts, and customer communication.
+It bloomed into valuable tool for company knowledge, commnunication and much more.

 For small contracting businesses, managing jobs, customers, materials, and schedules often involves a messy combination of spreadsheets, notebooks, and text messages.
 Subfloor was built to solve this problem by providing a modern, intuitive, and all-in-one solution tailored to the real-world workflows of the trade.

 The application is built on a robust, containerized architecture, ensuring a stable and reproducible environment for both development and deployment.
 It is fully responsive and **Mobile-Native Ready**, designed to be used by installers in the field as easily as admins in the office.

+## Can You Trust This Project

+This project runs completely on your hardware.
+The code is all here to evaluate.
+I think that you can trust this project as much as you can trust any other project, but use judgement and evaluate the program as you would any other.

+## Can I Contribute?

+I'm not sure.
+Feel free to open issues, but I'm not sure of the future of this project.
+I'll work on it for the time being, but this is completely a learning experience and I'm not sure if I want to integrate other features I might not be able to real world test.
+Feel free to go fork yourself and make all the changes you desire.

 ---